m4ktub/m4ktub.ws/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 {% endhighlight %}

 The deprecation warning was added recently to the 0.6 branch of duplicity.
 You can always try the new 0.7.x versions.
-Nevertheless if you define `PATH` and `PYTHONPATH` as above at the start of the backup script the new patched duplicity will be used.
+Nevertheless, if you define `PATH` and `PYTHONPATH` as above at the start of the backup script the new patched duplicity will be used.

 Wrapping up
 -----------

-Despite the problems in the last step, with duplicity we can setup a simple, secure, and efficient backup system to the cloud.
-All the tools are readily available - including development tools - and are easy to setup in the Raspberry Pi.
+Despite all the problems in the last step, it's obvious that with duplicity we can setup a simple, secure, and efficient backup system to the cloud.
+All the tools are readily available -- including the development tools -- and are easy to setup in the Raspberry Pi.

-When you know what to do, setting up the backup from scratch would take less than 1 hour but then all the testing and modifications of the script can take days or weeks.
+When you know what to do, setting up the backup from scratch would take less than 1 hour.
+But then, all the testing and modifications of the script take days or weeks.
 We can expand the script to allow restoring files and purging old backups from the remote storage.
 We can also change the encryption to use public key encryption and the GPG agent.
 The sky (or your shell script skills) is the limit.
-You can also look a projects like [Duply][14] which, I guess, started much in the same way and now provides a very advanced script.
+Projects like [Duply][14], I guess, started much in the same way and now provides a very advanced script with a lot of extra features.
+It does not include custom mail notifications, though, an relies on cron emails.

-It all depends if you are trying to keep things simple, totally under your control, or just a number of features quickly.
-In all cases, though, you will need to read a bit of documentation because every configuration aspect is important is you want to ensure your backup is secure and can be restored when you actually need it.
+It all depends on your needs.
+If you are trying to keep things simple or totally under your control you may want to start your script.
+Otherwise starting with a powerful foundation and grow from there may be approprate.
+In all cases, though, you will need to read a bit of documentation because most configuration options are important.
+In the end, we want a backup that is simple, fast, secure and, most of all, that we can restore when we actually need it which by definition is the worst moment possible.

 [1]: /blog/2014/11/26/durability-in-cloud-backup/